gbraad/mscrolls-brahman/ifi/ifi.md

   _Optional_.
 Enable UI compass.
 Default is false.

 * `primary_color: "deep orange"`
   _Optional_.
 Set theme primary colour from Material Design palette.
+See section on "Themes and Colours".

 * `contrast_color: "indigo"`
   _Optional_.
-Set theme contrasting colour from Material Design palette.
+Set theme contrasting colour from Material Design palette. **important:** You do not need to send this value, simply provide the `primary_color` and the `contrast_color` will be automatically selected.

 * `autolink: true`
   Switch on or off the _autolinking_ feature of the GUI.
 This is the process of automatically converting the output text into markdown using the `objects` table.